Foreign tax credit

 - the garment, textile, and footwear; information technology (IT); automobiles assembly; or mechanics sector and were not produced domestically as of 1 January 2015, or, if produced domestically, they meet the quality standards of the European Union or equivalent.

-From 1 January 2016 onwards, the two preferential rates of 10% and 17% for 15 years and 10 years, respectively, are available starting from the commencement of generating revenue from the incentivised activities.
+The two preferential rates of 10% and 17% for 15 years and 10 years, respectively, are available starting from the commencement of generating revenue from the incentivised activities.
 When the preferential rate expires, the CIT rate reverts to the standard rate.
 The preferential rate of 15% will apply for the entire project life in certain cases.
 Certain socialised sectors (e.g. education, health) enjoy the 10% rate for the entire life of the project.

 Investment projects are allowed to access more favourable tax incentives available under an amended or new law on CIT for the remaining project period, from tax year 2015.
 This entitlement is specifically applicable to the following cases: